 Three years later we increased mean grades to over 300 and it has held at this level.

 EMPLOYMENT AFTER EDUCATION

-Recently, the very first students who started school at the Thorn Tree kindergartens in 2002 have begun to graduate from trade school and college.
+Recently, the very first students who started school at the Thorn Tree preschools in 2002 have begun to graduate from trade school and college.
 These students were the first person in their families to ever go to school.
 There are 32 of them now with another hundred or more right behind them.
 They all have jobs and send part of their wages home.
 They have a great sense of duty and responsibility and they are very proud to be able to do this.
 Many are helping to put their younger siblings through school.

 OUR GRADUATES INCLUDE:

 - Local motor bike taxi driver who is able to ferry old and sick community members